easynote717/VenomAttack-demo/README.md

 These processing will not affect the video playback effect.
 Except for these processes, the contents of *VideoDemoGaussianBlur* folder are exactly the same as those of *VenomAttackVideoDemo*.
 So in the blind review stage, please download the video in the *VideoDemoGaussianBlur* folder to watch.

+Or, we publish a webpage for you to browse online, which contains detailed operation information and introduction of each video.
-Or, we published a web page for online viewing, which is more convenient for you.
+This is more convenient for you.
 [Online Watching](https://sites.google.com/view/venomattack-demo/) https://sites.google.com/view/venomattack-demo/